-Key koala HLAs identify important areas of preferred koala habitat that support major movement corridors for koala dispersal across the Campbelltown LGA.
+Key koala HLAs are conceptual in nature, and identify important areas of preferred koala habitat that support major movement corridors for koala dispersal across the Campbelltown LGA.
+Key koala HLAs are primarily riparian in nature because these habitats offer higher nutrient soils and ready access to water, both of which are necessary components in creating areas of high quality koala habitat.

-For purposes of the Plan, a SLA means a broadly defined but indicative area of land apprxomiately 200m wide (that are yet to be identifed) for the purpose of facilitiating the movement of koalas within and between KMPs.
+For purposes of the Plan, a SLA means a broadly defined but indicative area of land apprxomiately 200m wide (that are yet to be identified) for the purpose of facilitiating the movement of koalas within and between KMPs.